Synopsis/synopsis.github.io/_pages/analyzer.md

 Synopsis Analyzer outputs industustry standard Quicktime media files, and can ingest MFX media as well.
 Stay tuned for more container and codec support in the future.

-* Passthrough (analysis only, your media files are not re-encoded for no generational loss)
+* Passthrough (analysis only, your media files are not re-encoded for zero generational loss)
 * Uncompressed
 * ProRes
 * AVC-Intra